taext/powercasts/README.md

 3. Parse the file as described in Setup

-4. Change the GetRandomPodcast.ps1 $pathToMp3File default
+4. Change the GetRandomPodcast.ps1 $pathToMp3File default value to .txt file produced above

 <br>